pocketnetteam/pocketnet.core/README.md

     $ rm -r ./chainstate
     $ rm -r ./indexes
     $ rm -r ./pocketdb
-    $ rm -r ./checkpoints

     # unpack new checkpoint DB

     # for tar.gz archive
     $ tar -xzf latest.tgz -C ./

-    # for bz2 archive
-    $ tar -xjf latest.tgz -C ./

-    # create wallets directory if not exist
-    $ mkdir wallets
     ```
 5. Make sure the folders and files inside are not set to "read only" (grant permissions to all files for current user via ```chmod -R <username> ~/.pocketcoin/``` unix command)
 6. Start the node.

-**VERY IMPORTANT**: save the **wallet.dat** file or **wallets/** files before cleaning the directory.
-It is recommended to even save these files somewhere for backup.

 # Get address (for PKOIN receiving) and private key info (Linux, Docker)
 ```shell